-In the hectic nature of acute medical practice, clinicians can become tired, hungry or the deadly combination of both.
+In the hectic nature of acute medical practice, clinicians can become tired, hungry or a deadly combination of both.
 This can lead to frayed tensions and communication challenges.
-Sadly it’s often the case that rudeness is a part of normal process, rather than an unacceptable professional dynamic.
+Sadly, rudeness is often a part of the normal process rather than an unacceptable professional dynamic.
 DR

 And sometimes, it’s possible it wasn’t meant in the way it came across…

-There are many perceptual challenges around ‘rudeness’ as there is no strict definition of what it actually is.
-You know it when you see or hear it, but can’t necessarily always describe it.
-I personally believe that many people honestly don’t believe they are being rude, or if that is being too charitable, that the impact of the tone of their voice or choice of language isn’t considered.
+There are many perceptual challenges around ‘rudeness’ as there is no strict definition of what it is.
+You know it when you see or hear it, but you can’t always describe it.
+Many people honestly don’t believe they are being rude, or if that is being too charitable, that the impact of the tone of their voice or choice of language isn’t considered.
 DR

 We all have plenty of everyday reasons to feel some anger at work…

-Usually the person is rude because they are frustrated, either with the system, the medical issue or their own lives.
-Rarely, the patient’s rudeness is just a personality disorder, and then I just try to interact with them as little as possible while delivering excellent care. 🙂 DK
+Usually, the person is rude because they are frustrated with the system, the medical issue or their own lives.
+Rarely, the patient’s rudeness is just a personality disorder, and I try to interact with them as little as possible while delivering excellent care. 🙂 DK

-As a senior, if this rude behaviour happens, we jump on it early, but it is also very important to listen to both sides of the story; there is often a tale of grief/stress on the other side which we need to also recognise and support.
+As a senior, if this rude behaviour happens, we jump on it early, but it is also essential to listen to both sides of the story; there is often a tale of grief/stress on the other side that we also need to recognise and support.
 I don’t think there are many true asses out there, but many people who feel unsupported and vulnerable.
 SJ